 The default radio parameters are determined by the values of RADIO_DefaultRfProfile, RADIO_DefaultRfChannel and RADIO_DefaultRfTXPower in the user settings.
 These non-volatile parameters can be modified using CMD_SET_REQ.
 To modify their volatile counterparts the commands CMD_SET_PAPOWER_REQ and CMD_SET_CHANNEL_REQ can be used.

-The parameter must be chosen with prudence to reach good functionality and compliance with valid regulatory requirements such as the EN 300 220 in the European Union or the FCC in the United States of America.
-The user of this module is solely responsible for adhering to all applicable statutory regulations.
+The parameters must be chosen with prudence not only to ensure optimal functionality, but also in compliance to the appropriate regulatory requirements such as the FCC in the United States of America.